rtous/sert/BOADA.md

 ## Introduction

-SERT is a research cluster of the Department of Computer Architecture (DAC) of the UPC.
-It replaces the old ARVEI (sometimes this name is used in the docs).
+BOADA is a cluster of the Department of Computer Architecture (DAC) of the UPC.

-This repo provides help running experiments on the GPU nodes of the SERT cluster.
+This repo provides help running experiments on the GPU nodes of the BOADA cluster.
 You can go directly to the [official docs](https://www.ac.upc.edu/app/wiki/serveis-tic/Clusters/Users) instead.
+There's a [doc for the GPU nodes](https://www.ac.upc.edu/app/wiki/serveis-tic/Clusters/Users/UsGPUs).

 NOTE: In order to be able to use the cluster you need an **username** and **password** provided by your project supervisor.